Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 |---|---|

-| Price Range | Band practice 1 hour approximately ¥1,650– |
+| Price Guide | Band practice: 1 hour approximately ¥1,650~ |

-| Location | Fujimi, Chuo Ward, Chiba City, Chiba Prefecture (Right outside JR Chiba Station East Exit) |
+| Location | Fujimi, Chuo Ward, Chiba City, Chiba Prefecture (right outside JR Chiba Station East Exit) |

 | Access | Approximately 1 minute walk from JR Chiba Station East Exit |